Shai Hulud: Early years (1995–1997)

 Matt Fox (guitar) and Dave Silber (bass) formed Shai Hulud in 1995 with Damien Moyal (formerly of Culture) on vocals, Jason Lederman on drums, and Oliver Chapoy on guitar.
 "Matt was playing in several other kinds of bands like rock bands and they just wanted to play some hardcore" says former bassist Jared Allen.
 However, things with Jason Lederman didn't work out and the band began to look for a new drummer.
 This, unfortunately, would be something the band would become accustomed to.
 In 1994, Steve Kleisath and Matt Fox met for the first time in Tampa, FL, when Matt was filling in on drums for Strongarm, the band Steve later joined as drummer.
 With a complete lineup intact, the band recorded a six-song demo and was soon signed to Revelation Records by Rob Moran, bass player of Unbroken, who received their demo from Jeanne Probart, a friend that worked in Revelation's mail-order department.
 Although Revelation loved the Shai Hulud demo, they asked the band to change the name because they thought "it was too difficult to remember".
 Shai Hulud's first show was a Halloween party, played on October 31, 1995, at Discount's warehouse for under 50 people.

 Moyal quit the band shortly after the band signed to Revelation Records in early 1996 and went on to play in Morning Again, Bird of Ill Omen and As Friends Rust.
 With Moyal's exit, Shai Hulud recruited fourteen year old Chad Gilbert on vocals; Gilbert had been recommended by Moyal at the time of his departure.
 The band had a record deal with Revelation Records' subsidiary, Crisis Records.
 In September 1996, they recorded a three-song EP called A Profound Hatred Of Man which was released in February 1997.
 On the first 5000 copies of their debut EP, the band's name is misspelled on the spine as, "Shai Halud", but spelled correctly on the cover.
-This EP started the legacy of Shai Hulud.